Finding a home - Conveyancing - First time buyer

 Can you extend a lease?

-There are two options available to extend a lease: a statutory lease extension and an informal lease extension.
+Yes, there are two options available to extend a lease: a statutory lease extension and an informal lease extension.

 You have the right to a statutory lease extension if you’ve owned the property for at least two years and it’s a long lease; the original term must be more than 21 years.
 In this circumstance, the freeholder must extend the lease by 90 years with no ground rent added, however you may need to pay a premium.